wp-plugins/feature-a-page-widget/readme.txt

 == Changelog ==
 = 2.0.0 (DATE) =
-* **MAJOR UPDATE** Support only for WordPress 3.8+
+* **MAJOR UPDATE** Requires WordPress 3.8+.
+New template override system.
+Please update templates ASAP.
-* [New] Updated design matches WordPress 3.8 admin and replaces all but one image with Dashicons.
+* [New] Updated widget form design matches WordPress 3.8 admin and replaces all but one image with Dashicons.
 * [New] Options for hiding Title, Image, and Excerpt and adding "Read More" link.
 * [New] Features Posts by default!
 (And new filter for adding other post types!)
 * [New] Changes to templates for great flexibility.
 (Old templates will partially still work but support may be removed in future versions.)
 * [New] Filters for adding post types, modifying "Read More" link, adding custom layouts, and more!
-* [New] Docblock commenting throughout plugin for better in-code documentation
+* [New] Docblock commenting throughout plugin for better in-code documentation.
+* [Change] Rename widget title to "Feature a Page" in admin.
-* [Fix] Remove `/assets/` folder from plugin package for faster downloads
+* [Fix] Remove `/assets/` folder from plugin package for faster downloads.
+* [Fix] Drop hAtom support because it was broken without author and date.
+(Would you like to see schema.org support?
+Let me know.)
+* [New] Introduce plugin compatibility fixes for Jetpack, DiggDigg, and podPress.
-* Various small CSS changes to widget layouts for improved consistency.
+* Various small CSS changes to widget layouts for [hopefully] improved consistency.
-* Reorganized files & cleaner markup in most places
+* Reorganized files, WordPress code formatting improvements, and cleaner markup in most places
 * Remove use of `extract()` for more readable code.
+* [New] German translation files by [Christoph Toschko](https://profiles.wordpress.org/jomit/).
+Thanks, Christoph!
+* [New] Serbian translation from Ogi Djuraskovic of [FirstSiteGuide.com](http://firstsiteguide.com/).
+Thanks, Ogi!
-* Update Chosen JS library to v1.1.0.
+* [Update] Update Chosen JS library to v1.4.2.
-* [New] Introduce plugin compatibility fixes for Jetpack, DiggDigg, and podPress

-= 2.0.0-beta2 (September 18, 2014) =
-* Allow "forced" layout via template.
-If fpw_widget_template filter only returns single layout, it will be used.
-* Switch all templates to use the_title, the_excerpt, and the_post_thumbnail.
-Use new fpw_loop_start and fpw_loop_end actions to filter those functions.
-* Switch from "Hide" options to "Show" options for Advanced layouts
-* ~18hours after release, fixed error on sites running <PHP5.4

-= 2.0.0-beta (September 15, 2014) =
-- see 2.0.0 above.

 = 1.2.5 (September 27, 2013) =
 * [Fix] Removed compatibility "fixes" for Digg Digg and PodPress.
 See support forum for details and recommended fixes.